josehu07/hux-kernel/README.md

 3. **Modular**: though monolithic kernel, I will try to keep the code structure modularized
 4. **Experimental**: not mimicking existing UNIX flavor, not targeting at practical use

+I choose to write it in *C* language with `i386-IA32` architecture, since beginners tend to be more comfortable with this combination.
+More up-to-date system programming languages like *Rust* are great choices for modern 64-bit OS dev (Philipp is making his Rust OS kernel [here](https://os.phil-opp.com/)), but I will start with easier settings for now to maintain better understandability.
+Rust itself is still "niche" (maybe not?) and you have to incorporate some of its "dark magics" to succeed in OS dev.
+It definitely confuses new learners.

 These are general and long-term goals which I will (hopefully) follow throughout the project.
-I hope this can lead towards a full toy HuxOS which we can install on real devices and play with in the future 😁
+I hope this can lead towards a full HuxOS which we can install on real devices and play with in the future (kept simple, of course 😁)

-## Development Doc

-I document the whole development process of Hux, its skeleton, related theories, practice pitfalls, plus everything I reckon important in the [**WIKI pages 📝**](https://github.com/hgz12345ssdlh/hux-kernel/wiki).
-If there are any typos / mistakes / errors, please raise an issue!

 ## Playing with Hux